multiplayer-app/multiplayer-session-recorder-javascript/packages/debugger-browser/README.md

-# Multiplayer Session Debugger
+# Multiplayer Session Recorder

-The Multiplayer **Session Debugger** is a powerful tool that offers deep session replays with insights spanning frontend screens, platform traces, metrics, and logs.
+The Multiplayer **Session Recorder** is a powerful tool that offers deep session replays with insights spanning frontend screens, platform traces, metrics, and logs.
 It helps your team pinpoint and resolve bugs faster by providing a complete picture of your backend system architecture.
-No more wasted hours combing through APM data; the Multiplayer Session Debugger does it all in one place.
+No more wasted hours combing through APM data; the Multiplayer Session Recorder does it all in one place.

 ## Key Features